fostering creativity, inspiration & expression

 Lower School Performing Arts

 Studies suggest that early music study boosts students’ academic achievement by building cognitive, linguistic, and psychomotor connections.
 Rancho Solano’s general music style approach offers “minds on” rather than just “hands on” learning by interweaving the psychomotor, affective and cognitive domains of knowledge.
-Grade 1-3 students are introduced to music using age-appropriate, xylophones, percussion, keyboards, and custom-sized violins.
+Grade 1-2 students are introduced to music using age-appropriate xylophones, percussion, and keyboards.
 Students build on this knowledge to develop their aural skills and study music theory and history, and are empowered to express themselves confidently and are inspired to begin a lifelong enjoyment of music.

 Middle School Performing Arts